frankandreace/metaprob2/README.md

 ##  <a name="general"></a>General Usage

-MetaProb2 is a metagemomic binning tool that uses mapping and assembly software together with a novel metagenomic community detection script to improve the results of MetaProb https://academic.oup.com/bioinformatics/article/32/17/i567/2450796 , https://bitbucket.org/samu661/metaprob/src/master/.
+MetaProb2 is a metagemomic binning tool that uses mapping and assembly software together with a novel metagenomic community detection script to improve the results of [MetaProb](https://academic.oup.com/bioinformatics/article/32/17/i567/2450796), source code available [here](https://bitbucket.org/samu661/metaprob/src/master/).
 We hereby provide the python3 and shell scripts to make the pipeline work without much effort.
 The usage of the 3 different softwares is well explained at the liks provided above.
 For non-custom usage, you can simply downlaod the softwares, the libraries, the 2 python3 scripts provided in this repository and the shell script.
 Set the parameters in the script: directories, files name and number of expected cluster.
 You can choose to provide no expected number of clusters: if so, please remove "-numSp $num" from MetaProb input.
 All minimap2, miniasm and metaprob parameters are tune to make the algorithms work as better as possible.
 You can change them anytime but please check the manuals before:

 1.[Minimap2](https://lh3.github.io/minimap2/minimap2.html)